Share This Guide, Choose Your Platform!

 When you follow the above process from start to finish, you will recharge your costs and expenses correctly.
 As a result, the VAT recharges on your invoice in respect of the recharged expenses will also be right.
 To sum up, the resulting factor is that you have recharged your expenses and the VAT elements correctly to your client.
 Therefore, please follow this process in the future and your invoicing will be accurate and correct.

 When you are ready to recharge expenses, what is a recharge invoice and how does it look?
 Certainly, when you create your recharge invoices, these will include your expenses recharged.
 On the other hand, you might be billing for your expenses recharged separately.
 However, your UK contractor invoice may also include your supply of goods or services.
-In conclusion, when you are ready bill your client, please note the below as part of charging VAT on expenses:
+In conclusion, when you are ready bill your client, please take note of the below as part of charging VAT on expenses:

 - If your hotel bill comes to £120 and this includes standard-rated VAT at 20%, you should net this down to 100/120ths.
 Therefore, you can multiply £120 x 100/120.
 Likewise, you can also use 5/6ths as a simplified formula instead of 100/120ths.
 In short, the result is £100, and this is the amount you will charge your client.